The Power of Music in The Wildborn Series

 The Story Behind the Song

-"Run, Liberty, Run" was written for The Savage Moon Original Soundtrack, inspired by the parallel journeys of Savannah “Savvy” Cassidy and Liberty, the horse who becomes her companion.
+"Run, Liberty, Run" was written for The Savage Moon Original Soundtrack.
+It draws inspiration from the parallel journeys of Savannah “Savvy” Cassidy and Liberty, the horse who becomes her companion.
 Both have endured abuse.
 Both carry scars—on their bodies and in their hearts.
 The song began as a reflection on what it means to truly be free, but it grew into something deeper: a story of mutual trust, vulnerability, and the slow, steady work of healing together.

 Lyrics Rooted in Healing